Aspergillus flavus: Biocontrol

-Aspergillus flavus AF36

 Aspergillus flavus strain AF36 is noncarcinogenic and aflatoxin-free and is used as an active ingredient in pesticides.
 AF36 is a fungal antagonist and is applied as a commercial biocontrol to cotton and corn to reduce aflatoxin exposure.
 AF36 was initially isolated in Arizona and has also occurred in Texas.
 It is grown on sterile seeds which serve as the carrier and a source of nutrients.
 Following application and colonization and in the presence of high moisture, AF36 growing seeds outcompete aflatoxin-producing strains of A. flavus.
 Nonaflatoxin spore dispersal is aided by wind and insects.

+Disease in animals

+Aspergillus flavus is an opportunistic fungal pathogen that is capable of infecting a wide range of animals and causing diseases.
+Most outcomes are influenced by host immune status and inoculum size.
+In animal such as mice, rats, and rabbits, A. flavus has been shown to be highly virulent.
+A. flavus is a recognized pathogen in domestic and farm animals such as chickens, geese, and turkeys.
+A. flavus is also a recognized pathogen in humans, as it can cause a wide range of diseases.

+In animals, diseases associated with A. flavus can be mostly divided into two categories: aspergillosis and mycotoxicosis.
+Aspergillosis is an active fungal infection that is typically initiated by breathing in airborne conidia, leading to localized or disseminated disease affecting organs such as the lungs, sinuses, or other tissues.
+Mycotoxicosis results from swallowing aflatoxins, particularly aflatoxin B1.
+They are very toxic and hepatocarcinogenic compounds that could cause liver damage, immunosuppression, and death in affected animals.